claceio/docs/content/docs/Plugins/Overview.md

 ```

 {{<callout type="info" >}}
 **Note:** The automatic error handling is very useful, but is needs to be enabled manually.
 When developing a new app, first define the `error_handler` and test it for the partial and full page scenarios.
-After that, all the subsequent handler code does not have to handle errors unless specific handling is required.
+All subsequent handler code does not have to handle errors unless specific handling is required.
 {{</callout>}}

 ## Plugin Accounts